TwoGeeks/TwoGeeks/README.md

   </tr>
 </table>

 In general, the feedback for the UI design and button functions are well received.
-Some of them mentioned serveral bugs and have fixed them.
+Some of them mentioned serveral bugs that makes the app feels clunky, such as the aspect ratio of the images and the lack of a progress indicator when loading a page.
+We have taken that into consideration and made those bug fixes/improvements.

 ## Problems Encountered
 - Since Android phones comes in difference sizes, we are expecting some phones to have bad UI issues.